PFGimenez/co-net-ecai23/README.md

 ## Dependencies

 - Python 3 with pandas (run `pip install -r requirements.txt` if necessary)
 - Compression algorithms: you can probably install them with your package manager.
-For example, on a Debian-based distro, you can do `sudo apt install p7zip-full zstd lz4 brotli zpaq mscompress`
+For example, on a Debian-based distro, you can do `sudo apt install p7zip-full zstd lz4 brotli zpaq mscompress`.

 ## Experiment